Calling livestock farming cruel is a baseless, sweeping generalisation

 We can argue in favour of animal farming in terms of the jobs it creates, the families it supports, the necessity of animal protein in our diets, the creative diversity of chefs and fashion designers, food supply security and many other things which contribute to human welfare.
 But some people will argue that these benefits do not outweigh any suffering on individual animals.
 Just as it is impossible to have cars without car accidents, there can be no animal farming without animals occasionally experiencing discomfort.
 As such, the ‘zero pain’ position is legitimate, but of course, it exists among other legitimate positions in our free society with its diverse values.

-Whether animal farming is cruel or cruel comes down to personal values and interpretation of suffering.
+Whether animal farming is cruel or not comes down to personal values and interpretation of suffering.
 It is difficult, if not impossible, to find any human or non-human life that has not been exposed to some pain at some point.
-It is standard in modern farming to treat animals showing signs of pain or illness as quickly as possible, and if we can accept this, animal farming can hardly be deemed cruel.
+It is standard in modern farming to treat animals showing signs of pain or illness as quickly as possible, and if we can accept this as common practice, animal farming can hardly be deemed cruel.

 Some more radical interest groups promote the idea that meat is murder.
 This is a clever use of emotive language to persuade people that raising and slaughtering animals for food is wrong.
 But this practice has been socially accepted and advised from a dietary and nutrition perspective since around 300,000 BC.

 A comprehensive study has shown that 84% of vegetarians eventually return to eating meat, with some 30% saying they experienced specific health-related symptoms while on a no-meat diet.
-While some people cope fine with a meat-free diet, others do not, and on this backdrop, it seems somewhat out of order to claim meat is murder.
+While some people cope fine with a meat-free diet, others do not, and on this backdrop, it seems somewhat out of order to claim meat is murder in order to make people feel guilt.

 In addition to meat-eating being somewhat embedded in the human DNA, there are many other problems associated with the idea that “meat is murder”.
 If life itself is universally sacred, are trees and plants also in the scope of moral concern then?
 Are insects?
 Where do we draw the line, and why do we draw it there?
-The next problem arises when considering all the wild animals dying in the fields.
-At the same time, humans cultivate crops for plant-based diets, just as there are questions about critical medicine which can only be developed through animal research or pest control, which, amongst many other benefits, prevents the spreading of diseases.
+The next problem arises when considering wildlife being killed in fields where farmers cultivate crops for plant-based diets, just as there are questions about critical medicine which can only be developed through animal research, or pest control, which, amongst many other benefits, prevents the spreading of diseases.

-While ‘meat is murder‘ may be a captivating slogan, universal freedom rights are precisely based on the idea that humans can understand the concept of freedom, including the freedom to express their thoughts and ideas.
+While ‘meat is murder‘ and ‘livestock farming is cruel’ may be captivating slogans used to call for freedom for animals, universal freedom rights are precisely based on the idea that humans can understand the concept of freedom, including the freedom to express their thoughts and ideas, and the freedom to choose what they eat.